 Critics argued that the money spent buying the tobacco would pay for the premiums many times over, an argument that ignored the fact a lot of chewing and smoking was part of the reward.

-Soon after United began operation, a lengthy list of other marketers like Wrigley’s gum, Happiness Candy, My-T-Fine desserts, Danish Pride evaporated milk, Luzianne Coffee, Se-Ment-Ol Radiator cement, Holland’s Tea, Swift’s meats and three dozen others joined the “profit sharing” coupon system, the king of which was United Cigar Stores.
-This expansion gave United the greatest buying power of any retailer in the country, and soon manufacturers of Gillette razors, Rogers silver and other important national brands were making sweetheart deals and supporting display ads in United catalogs.
+Soon after United began operation, a lengthy list of other marketers like Wrigley’s gum, Happiness Candy, My-T-Fine desserts, Danish Pride evaporated milk, Luzianne Coffee, Se-Ment-Ol Radiator cement, Holland’s Tea, Swift’s meats and three dozen others joined what became the “mutual profit sharing” coupon system.
+This expansion gave the company the greatest buying power of any retailer in the country.
+Gillette razors, Rogers silver and other important national brands were soon making sweetheart deals and supporting display ads in United catalogs.

 In the days when tags and cigar bands were

-What that means in terms of this exhibit is that I will focus on the covers of the catalogs and then show a wide range of things you could order from those catalogs, whether in the tag & band era or in the coupon era.
+This exhibit will focus on the covers of United and other catalogs and the wide range of items you could order from them in the coupon era.
 These were rewards for being loyal to a particular brand or store.

 Catalogs & Rewards